 Animals, Care and Use of in Research and Education

-To ensure that animal care and use on the University of Kansas Lawrence campus is performed in accordance with the United States Department of Agriculture Animal Welfare Act and Regulations and the Public Health Service Police on Human Care and Use of Laboratory Animals.
+To ensure that animal care and use on the University of Kansas Lawrence campus is performed in accordance with the United States Department of Agriculture Animal Welfare Act and Regulations and the Public Health Service Policy on Humane Care and Use of Laboratory Animals.

 Persons affiliated with the University of Kansas, Lawrence campus, conducting research, and teaching involving vertebrate animals.